rdmouhouadi/BuilderLab/docs/DATABASE.md

 ## 6. Key Design Decisions

 ### Separate skills tables
-`user_skills` and `project_skills` are separate tables for efficient filtering and future matching.
+`user_skills` and `project_skills` are separate tables for efficient filtering and future matching algorithm.

 ### avg_rating stored on profile
-Pre-computed via trigger for fast reads across the feed.
+Pre-computed via trigger for fast reads across the feed without JOIN overhead.

 ### Bidirectional ratings
-`rater_id` + `rated_id` with `unique(project_member_id, rater_id)` prevents double-rating and enables trust in both directions.
+`rater_id` + `rated_id` with `unique(project_member_id, rater_id)` prevents double-rating.

 ### rating_required flag
-Boolean on `project_members` — simpler than querying the ratings table to check completion status.
+Boolean on `project_members` — simpler than querying the ratings table on every page load.

 ### ON DELETE CASCADE everywhere
-Automatic cleanup when a user or project is deleted.
+Automatic cleanup when a user or project is deleted — no orphaned rows.

 ### RLS as the security layer
-Security enforced at the database level — safe even if the anon key is exposed.
+Security enforced at the database level — safe even if the anon key is exposed in the frontend.

-### project_updates type enum
-The `type` column (`update`, `milestone`, `blocker`, `decision`, `demo`) enables visual categorization in the Build Log without additional tables.
+### Privacy at the column level
+Privacy settings are stored as boolean columns on `projects` rather than a separate settings table.
+Simpler reads, no joins required for display logic.

+### Followers as a trust tier
+The `project_followers` table creates a middle trust tier between anonymous visitors and project members.
+This powers the "follow to see private sections" mechanic without complex role systems.

+### project_comments separate from HiveCheck
+Community feedback (`project_comments`) is intentionally kept separate from HiveCheck peer reviews.
+Different purpose, different audience, different constraints — merging them would compromise both.

 ---

-*Last updated: BuilderLab v0.2.0*
+*Last updated: BuilderLab v0.4.0*